 For safety sake, stop your vehicle when you see the flashing yellow lights.

-Facts about Minnesota School bus crashes in 2015
+Facts about Minnesota School bus crashes in 2020 look at crash facts

 To put it simply:

 If you are traveling on a roadway with two of more lanes, you must keep a lane away when passing a stopped ambulance, fire truck, or law enforcement vehicle.

 If you are not able to safely move a lane away, reduce your speed.

 If you fail to take these actions you could receive a citation.

 Ignoring this law endangers the law enforcement officers, firefighters, emergency medical personnel, and tow truck drivers who provide critical — and sometimes lifesaving — services on Minnesota roadways.

 Trains and cars don’t mix.Never race a train to the crossing — even if you tie, you lose.